IonZhao/Transformer_Implement/README.md

 Model been used to content generate.
 Since it's been trained at financial discourse, the generated text had stay on that domain.

-And we analyzing the model performance based on the intrinsic property: Perplexity.
+And we analyzing the model performance based on the intrinsic property: **Perplexity**.